mozman/ezdxf/docs/source/dxfinternals/entities/mtext.rst

 ++++++++++++

 For DXF versions < R2018 the column count is always given by the count of linked MTEXT columns.
+Caution: the column count stored in the XDATA section by group code 76 may not match the count of linked MTEXT entities and AutoCAD is OK with that!
 In DXF R2018+ this property is not available, because there are no linked MTEXT entities anymore.

 R2018+: For the column types "static" and "dynamic manual" the correct column